 In contrast to learning task specifications, the majority of existing work on game learning has focused on learning strategy.
-Early examples include systems that learn to play Checkers (Sammuel, 1959), Backgammon (Tesaauro et al., 1989), and Othello (Buro, 1999).
-These systems are preprogrammed with knowledge of the game's state descriptions, legal actions, and goals; rather than learning how to play, they learn to play well.
-We describe an agent that learns such simple tasks through interactive instruction.
-Following the acquisition of the task, the agent uses its innate problem-solving capabilities to generate appropriate behavior to perform the tasks.
+Early examples include systems that learn to play Checkers (Sammuel 1959), Backgammon (Tesaauro et al. 1989), and Othello (Buro 1999).
+These agents are preprogrammed with knowledge of the game, namely the state description, legal actions, and goals, and rather than learning how to play, they learn to play well.

+In this paper, we describe an agent that learns such simple tasks through interactive instruction.
+Following the acquisition of the task, the agent uses its innate problem solving capabilities to generate appropriate behavior to perform the tasks.

-We have identified five major desiderata for instructable, taskable agents that serve as the basis of the claims of our research:
+We have identified five major desiderata for instructable, taskable agents, and they are listed below.
+These are the basis of the claims of our research, which in turn form the basis for our evaluation of our agent in Section 3.

 D1.
-Competent.
+Competent

-The agent has the capability to learn the knowledge required to attempt a task and the capabilities necessary for making progress on the task.
-We define competence as the ability to comprehend and attempt the task independent of any strategic competence.
+The agent has the capability to learn the knowledge required to attempt a task, and has the capabilities necessary for making progress on the task.
+We are defining competence as the ability to comprehend and attempt the task independent of the strategic or problem solving competence of the agent.
 We make the additional constraint that the tasks require interaction with an external environment.
-We claim that our approach is sufficient for our agent to be competent in the tasks we teach it.
+Our claim is that our approach is sufficient for our agent to be competent in the tasks we teach it.
 We evaluate this claim by demonstrating that it can solve the tasks in a mixture of a simulated and a real-world robotic environment.

 D2.
-General.
+General

 The agent can learn a diverse set of tasks, which require a diverse set of concepts (objects, relations, actions).
 Meeting this challenge requires avoiding task specific representations or processing mechanisms.
-We claim that our approach is sufficient for our agent to learn a wide variety of tasks.
-We evaluate this claim by demonstrating that we can instruct our agent on 11 tasks: Blocks World, Connect-3, Frogs and Toads, Knight's Tour, Tic-Tac-Toe, Tower of Hanoi, Peg Solitaire, Sokoban, Four Queens, River Crossing (Fox, Goose, and Beans), and the Five Puzzle.
+Our claim is that our approach is sufficient for our agent to learn a wide variety of tasks.
+We evaluate this claim by demonstrating that we can instruct our agent on the following eleven tasks: Blocks world, Connect-3, Frogs and Toads, Knight's tour, Tic-Tac-Toe, Towers of Hanoi, Peg Solitaire, Sokoban, 4 Queens, River Crossing (Fox, Goose, and Beans), and the 5 puzzle.

 D3.
-Efficient Communication.
+Efficient Communication

 The communication of the task should be concise and efficient.
-We claim that the amount of information required to instruct our agent is much less than that required in other common approaches and it approaches the efficiency of natural language.
-We evaluate this claim by comparing the number of symbols used in our approach for a subset of tasks to those required in Soar and the Game Description Language, as well as to published natural language descriptions of those tasks.
+Our claim is that the amount of information required to instruct our agent is much less than that required in other common approaches and it approaches the efficiency of natural language.
+We evaluate this claim by comparing the number of symbols used in our approach for a subset of tasks to those required in Soar and GDL (Game Description Language), as well as to published natural language descriptions of those tasks.

 D4.
-Accessible Communication.
+Accessible Communication

-The language for communication should require minimal knowledge of the underlying computational architecture and should require minimal training to use.
-We claim that our approach is more accessible than existing methods for task acquisition.
+The language for communication should require minimal knowledge of the underlying computational architecture, and should require minimal training to use.
+Our claim is that our approach is more accessible than existing methods for task acquisition.
 Our evaluation of this claim is based on inspection of the specifications for tasks in our approach.
-As we discuss later, this area requires more research to strengthen our results and develop better empirical evaluations.
+As we discuss later, this area requires significantly more research to strengthen our ability to achieve this claim, both in improving accessibility and in developing empirical evaluations.

 D5.
-Continuous, Accumulative Learning.
+Continuous, Accumulative Learning